input-output-hk/scrypto/README.md

 - Whirlpool

 Take a look at CryptographicHash interface and use supported hash algorithms like
 ```scala
 Keccak512("some string or bytes")
 ```
+All provided hash functions are secure, and their implementations are thread safe.
 ### Hash chain

 It's possible to apply hash functions sequentially to create more secure hash function.
 The most well-known [X11](http://en.wiki.dashninja.pl/wiki/X11) hash chain is available from this library.